kubernetes/community/contributors/design-proposals/envvar-configmap.md

 Each key defined in the ConfigMap's `Data` object must be a "C" identifier.
 If an invalid key is present, the container will fail to start.

-Environment variables are currently defined by services or the `Env` object in a container, where the `Env` takes precedence.
-The introduction of ConfigMaps adds a third possibility.
-To prevent any change in behavior, the `Env` object will still override any environment variable introduced by a ConfigMap.
-A ConfigMap is allowed to override variables defined by services.
-ConfigMaps are processed in order of their declaration.
-Duplicate keys that occur within a ConfigMap or across ConfigMaps will have the last value retained.
-Variable references defined by an `EnvVar` struct can be resolved by values defined in other `EnvVar`s or those introduced by ConfigMaps and services.
+Environment variables defined by a `Container` are processed in a specific order.
+The processing order is as follows:
+1. All automatic service environment variables
+1. All `EnvFrom` blocks in order
+1. All `Env` blocks in order.

+The last value processed for any given environment variable will be the decided winner.
+Variable references defined by an `EnvVar` struct will be resolved by the current values defined even if the value is replaced later.

 To prevent collisions amongst multiple ConfigMaps, each defined ConfigMap can have an optional associated prefix that is prepended to each key in the